PostHog/posthog.com/contents/blog/munich-hackathon-notebooks.md

 While PostHog is a fully-remote startup, we're constantly meeting up in-person.
 We have an annual company offsite and each small team will have at least one off-site each year, sometimes two.
 We also have budgets for impromptu visits.

 Recently, the session recording team met up in Munich 🇩🇪 🍻 for their first ever get-to-know-you offsite.
-Inevitably they did a hackathon and (inevitably) they built something **really** cool.
+Inevitably they ran a hackathon and (inevitably) they built something **really** cool.

 ## How it started